Demystifying Softmax Gating Function in Gaussian Mixture of Experts: Proofs of Auxiliary Results

-For completion, we will provide the result regarding the upper bound of a bracketing entropy in the following lemma: \begin{lemma} Assume that $\Theta$ is a bounded set, then the following inequality holds true for any $0\leq\varepsilon\leq 1/2$:
+for some universal constant $C$ that depends only on $\Theta$. \end{proof} For completion, we will provide the result regarding the upper bound of a bracketing entropy in the following lemma: \begin{lemma} Assume that $\Theta$ is a bounded set, then the following inequality holds true for any $0\leq\varepsilon\leq 1/2$:

 \end{lemma} \begin{proof}[Proof of Lemma~\ref{lemma:bracket_bound}] Firstly, we will establish an upper bound for the univariate Gaussian density $f(Y|a^{\top}X+b,\sigma)$.
 Since both $\mathcal{X}$ and $\Theta$ are bounded sets, there exist positive constants $\kappa,u,\ell$ such that $-\kappa\leq a^{\top}X+b\leq\kappa$ and $\ell\leq \sigma\leq u$.
 As a result,